lparcq/procmon-oprs/README.md

 Metrics
 -------

-Without argument, the command prints the list of available metrics.
+Use option `--list` to print the list of available metrics.

 Limited patterns are allowed for metrics: by prefix mem:*, suffix *:call, both io:*:count.

 A metric may be followed by a unit.
-For example: mem:vm/gi
+For example: mem:vm/gi.
+It's usually easier to use `--format human`.

 Available units:
 - ki  kibi